Prince Harry supports mine clearance in Angola, almost 30 years after Diana

 The Duke of Sussex shared his vision of a “min -free land” during a meeting with Angolan President João Lourenço on Tuesday, as the International NGO, the Halo Trust, reported.

-"We thank him for his extraordinary commitment and his investments in the vision of a min -free country.
-He has expressed the desire to continue to support our work by concluding an important contract for the next three years," said James Cowan, CEO of the non -profit organization, in a statement.
+"We thank him [Harry] for his extraordinary commitment and his investments in the vision of a min -free country.
+He has expressed the desire to continue to support our work by wanting to conclude an important contract for the next three years," said James Cowan, the CEO of the non -profit organization, in an opinion.

 The background of the Landminen problem

-Princess Diana campaigned for the evacuation of landmines 28 years ago during her visit to the Central Angolan city of Huambo.
-The pictures of Diana, who is considered one of the most famous personalities in the world, how they went along a cleared path along an active mine field, have made a significant contribution to mobilizing public opinion against these fatal devices.
+Princess Diana campaigned 28 years ago during her visit to the Central Angolan city of Huambo for the evacuation of landmines.
+The pictures of Diana, who is considered one of the most famous personalities in the world, how they walked a cleared path along an active mine field, have made a significant contribution to mobilizing public opinion against these fatal devices.

-For decades, international and national actors have been given international and national actors, villages and cities with landmines and explosives littered, during the bloody struggle for independence by Portugal and the subsequent civil war from 1975 to 2002, in which thousands were killed or injured.
+For decades, international and national actors have fields, villages and cities with landmines and explosives littered, during the bloody struggle for independence From Portugal and the subsequent civil war from 1975 to 2002, in which thousands of people were killed or injured.

 The international pressure on land mines bans

-Human rights organizations several times called for an international agreement to ban landmines, which ultimately came into force just a few months before Diana's death in August 1997.
-In September 2019, Harry den steps of his mother along the mining field in Huambo.
+Human rights organizations have repeatedly called for an international agreement to ban landmines, which ultimately came into force just a few months before Diana's death in August 1997.
+In September 2019 Harry followed the Step of his mother Along the mine field in Huambo.

 The lasting consequences of the country mines

-According to the Halo Trust, around 88,000 Angolan victims of landmines were.
+According to the Halo Trust, around 88,000 Angolans were victims of landmines.
 The devastating consequences of this brutal heritage can still be felt today.
-In 2019, the mother of an eight -year -old Landminen survivor remembered her grief about the death of her nephew, Frederico, who died in an accident at the age of ten when the two boys played on a country mine.
+In 2019, the mother of an eight -year -old Landminen survivor remembered her grief about the death of her nephew, Frederico, who was killed in an accident at the age of ten when the two boys played on a country mine.

 The explosion injured her son Manuel so badly that his leg had to be amputated.
 "The war is long over," Ermelinda told CNN at the time.
 "Many people pass this place.
 There are always many people there and they never found the mine.
 It had to be the day when the children were there."